Price graphs: Utilizing the structural information of financial time series for stock prediction: Proposed framework

 \subsection{Prediction module}

 In this section, we introduce the classification module, which is constructed with two main parts.
 The first key part has several (e.g., six here) DARNNs with node weights for the temporal attention network \citep{qin2017dual}.
 The goal of the first part is to automatically extract input series representations by incorporating temporal information and structural information \footnote{Temporal information is obtained through organizing the model inputs in the order of time sequences.}.
-Based on this model, a stock representation $r_i$ is obtained from the combination of several DARNNs' outputs for each stock $i$.
+Based on this model, a stock representation $r_t$ is obtained from the combination of several DARNNs' outputs for each stock at time $t$.
 The second key part is a cross-asset attention network (CAAN), which is used to describe the interrelationships among the stocks \citep{wang2019alphastock}.
 Finally, the classification results are given by a fully connected classification layer.
+And to further illustrate the detailed data transformation in the prediction module, Figure \ref{fig:prediction_data_flow} shows the input and output for each step \footnote{We omit the presentation of historical price input of DARNN-Decoder to emphasize the structural information input.}.